-This friendly common law set takes on big group actions, plus meaty product liability, health and safety, and consumer law work.
+This friendly civil commercial set takes on big group actions, plus meaty product liability, health and safety, and consumer law work.

 If it's broke, they'll fix it

 Take a trip down cobbled Middle Temple Lane.
 Here you'll find, opposite the resplendent 'Agnus Dei' emblem emblazoned above Middle Temple Library, Henderson Chambers.
 Its plush conference rooms were a welcome respite from the sweltering heat on the day of our visit.
 But it wasn't just the setting that made us feel at ease.
 The charming and charismatic demeanour of our interviewees was the most refreshing find of the day.
 And the people aren't the only thing that's top-notch: Henderson receives top Chambers UK rankings for its product liability and health and safety work, plus nods for consumer credit law, procurement, environment and IT.

 Of late, one area of work has stood out in particular.
 “In the past few years our group actions practice has really grown,” says affable chief clerk John White.
 This development has seen the set play a part in some pretty interesting cases.
 For example, head of chambers Charlie Gibson QC recently appeared in the Court of Appeal in the Vedanta mining litigation in which 1,800 Zambian villagers claimed that their land had been polluted by copper mining.

 Members have also represented Shell in an oil spill claim brought by 15,000 Nigerians, which settled for £55 million plus costs, and acted for Unilever after claims were brought by tea pickers working for its Kenyan subsidiary who were violently attacked during election riots.

 “Products invariably go wrong, and when they do we're brought in.”